Turkey plans to offer home vaccine to all mankind | ExBulletin

 Turkey plans to offer home vaccine to all mankind

+Referring to the inequity regarding the world’s access to the coronavirus vaccine, President Recep Tayyip Erdogan said the global injustice, which is becoming increasingly evident during the pandemic, has taken a dramatic turn with the question of vaccination.

-Turkey plans to offer its domestic vaccine to all mankind under the most suitable conditions when work on the vaccine is completed, the country’s president said on Tuesday.
+Turkey plans to offer its domestic vaccine to all mankind under the most suitable conditions when work on the vaccine is completed, the country’s president said.

-The vaccine problem has taken a dramatic turn, nearly 100 countries do not yet have access to the COVID-19 vaccine, Recep Tayyip Erdogan said in his video message, addressing the development finance meeting at the era of COVID-19 and beyond held by the UN with the participation of Heads of State and Government.
+The vaccine issue has taken a dramatic turn, nearly 100 countries do not yet have access to the Covid-19 vaccine, Recep Tayyip Erdogan said in his video message, addressing the development finance meeting at the era of Covid-19 and beyond held by the United Nations with the participation of Heads of State and Government.

+The Covid-19 epidemic has once again revealed the distortions of the global system that we have expressed on almost all platforms, he stressed.

+Referring to the inequity over access to the vaccine, Erdogan said the injustice, which became more evident during the pandemic, had taken a dramatic turn with the issue of vaccination.

-While some countries have vaccinated almost all of their citizens, billions of people are unable to access even the first dose of the vaccine, he stressed.
+Although some countries have vaccinated almost all of their citizens, billions of people are unable to access even the first dose of the vaccine, he said, adding that this is an alarming problem. for humanity and human values.

+The global epidemic, which caught even the richest countries in the world by surprise, has caused severe destruction, especially in underdeveloped countries, he added.

 But it is clear that the pandemic will not end and economic recovery will not take place without ensuring equitable access to the vaccine, he said.